-Figure 27: Transition slopes
+Figure 21: Transition slopes

-Figure 28: Transition lengths
+Figure 22: Transition lengths

-The third finding from Section 4 was that average GDP per capita at the start of the CDR and CBR transitions is similar across time.
-Figure 29 shows the level of GDP per capita at the beginning of the observed (blue bars) and simulated (red bars) CDR and CBR transitions.
+CBR transitions.
 There is a more significant variance in GDP per capita at the start of the transitions for the later years, particularly for the CBR transitions of the 1960-2000 period.
 The model performs quite well at capturing the observed distribution of transitions, although the match is not perfect.
 This is not a surprise, as there are many country-specific factors behind the demographic transitions, which we purposefully left out of the analysis.
 For example, oil revenues for Oman and Iran allowed these countries to reach high levels of GDP per capita at a relatively lower level of the technology adoption that drives our model.
 Soviet-style regimes in countries like Romania also experienced lower fertility for reasons we do not model.
 Furthermore, as highlighted by De Silva and Tenreyro (2020), several low-income countries achieved lower fertility rates due to population control policies introduced in the 1960s and 1970s.